-What can I do?
+What can I do about a nuisance dog?

-Following a complaint, the City will send the effected neighbour(s) a copy of the Barking Dog Procedure and a seven day diary.
 To better assess a case of nuisance barking, the City suggests that two or more neighbours take part in the diary recordings.

 What happens next?